Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 recommendations for formatting subtitle and timed text track are defined in [[!MPEGCMAF]] and [[!MPEG4-30]] and are re-iterated here for convenience to the reader.
-Note the text in [[!MPEGCMAF]] references prevails the text below when different.
+Note the text in [[!MPEGCMAF]] references prevails the text below when different except for the notion of 9 adding a bitrate box.

      1. The track will be a sparse track signalled by a null media header [=nmhd=] containing the timed text, images, captions